Richard B. Morris

-Background
+Early life and education

-Richard Brandon Morris was born on July 24, 1904, in New York City.
+Morris was born on July 24, 1904, in New York City.
 He attended high school at Townsend Harris Hall in New York City.
 In 1924, he received a BA degree from City College.
 In 1925, he received an MA from Columbia University, and in 1930 he received a PhD in history at the university with Evarts Boutell Greene as his dissertation advisor.
-Morris' dissertation, published by Columbia University Press as Studies in the History of American Law, with Special Reference to the Seventeenth and Eighteenth Centuries (1930), still defines the research agenda for historians working on early American law, though at the time it attracted bitter denunciations from law school practitioners of legal historym, including Julius Goebel, Jr. and Karl Llewellyn, both then Columbia Law School faculty members.
+Morris' dissertation, published by Columbia University Press as Studies in the History of American Law, with Special Reference to the Seventeenth and Eighteenth Centuries (1930), still defines the research agenda for historians working on early American law, though at the time it attracted bitter denunciations from law school practitioners of legal historym, including Julius Goebel Jr. and Karl Llewellyn, both then Columbia Law School faculty members.

 Career

 City College of New York

-In 1927, Morris began teaching History at the City College of New York until in 1946 he was named to the faculty of Columbia University, after having published Government and Labor in Early America (1946).
+In 1927, Morris began teaching history at the City College of New York.
+In 1946, after publishing Government and Labor in Early America, he was named to the faculty of Columbia University.